Intrenion/Milcraft/doctrine/fighting-talk.md

 ## Practice 29: Prepare for the return of danger

 **Problem**
-Periods of calm can create false confidence that serious conflict has ended.
+Periods of calm can create a false sense of confidence that serious conflict has ended.

 **Action**
 Maintain readiness during peaceful periods.